 On Mondays, Wednesdays, and Fridays we hold chapel led by members of the faculty, senior administrative staff, and students.
 Tuesday and Thursday mornings are aimed at prayer in cell groups and faculty-student mentoring.
 Friday evenings offer a community dinner, recreation, and fellowship in cell groups.

 Students attend classes on spiritual formation to enlarge their prayer life and examine their accountability to God and others.
 They also form prayer partners or prayer groups to inspire each other in their spiritual growth.

 We encourage students to contribute to the ministry of local churches.
 Our MA studies include context-based learning so students can see the relevance of biblical answers to classroom questions in practice.

 Our living credentials are our graduates and resident and visiting faculty.
 Now serving the Lord Jesus and his church in Asia and beyond, hundreds of our graduates are faculty of theological institutions.
 In fact, SAIACS is the largest provider of faculty in different disciplines to evangelical theological institutions in India.
-Many more are missionaries, pastors, and leaders in mission organizations.
+Many more are pastors and leaders in Christian organizations.